 Teachers are trained for classroom management.
 You are not leading a classroom.
 This homeschool thing is very different, and in a good way different!

-If you had been trying to teach from home using the materials sent from your child’s school during the pandemic lockdown, you may have felt frustrated, lost, and unsure if you can homeschool.
+If you had been trying to teach from home using the materials sent from your child’s school during the pandemic, you may have been feeling frustrated, lost, and unsure if you can homeschool.

 The reality is that even with Zoom calls from the teacher, the lesson plans and assignments were designed for classroom use, not the home!

 A parent who teaches at home differs from the classroom teacher in most cases.
 To begin with, the “parent-teacher” usually has only one student per grade, and teaches multiple grades, all at once!
 Yipes!!